Skip to Content

 What is the Most Expensive Arabian Horse?

 In addition to their beauty and athleticism, Arabian horses also have a strong emotional connection with humans.
-Arabian horses have been featured in art and literature for centuries, and they continue to be one of the most popular breeds of horses today.
+Arabian horses have been featured in art and literature for centuries, and they continue to be one of the most popular breeds today.
 So, what is the most expensive Arabian horse?

 Padron-11 million